Irreducible triangulations of surfaces with boundary: Introduction

-To solve problems on triangulations, it sometimes suffices to solve them on irreducible triangulations.
+One motivation for studying irreducible triangulations is that, to solve some problems on triangulations, it sometimes suffices to solve them on irreducible triangulations.
 For example, on a triangulation of an orientable surface with Euler genus $g\geq 4$ (at least two handles), Barnette \cite[Conjecture 5.9.3]{mt-gs-01} conjectured that there always exists a cycle without repeated vertices that is non-null-homotopic and separating.
 More generally, Mohar and Thomassen \cite[Conjecture 5.9.5]{mt-gs-01} conjectured that for every even~$h$, $0<h<g$, there exists a cycle without repeated vertices that splits the surface into two surfaces of genus~$h$ and~$g-h$, respectively.
 To prove these conjectures, it suffices to prove them for irreducible triangulations.
 (See also the discussion by Sulanke~\cite[Sect.~5]{s-itlgs-06}.)

-Irreducible triangulations are also a good tool to study diagonal flips on triangulations.
-Negami~\cite{n-dftss-99, n-dfts-94} used the fact that there are finitely many irreducible triangulations to prove that two triangulations of a surface with the same number of vertices are equivalent under diagonal flips, provided the number of vertices is greater than an integer depending only on the surface.
+Irreducible triangulations have also been used to characterize triangulations without $K_6$-minors.
+(The characterization of abstract graphs without $K_m$-minors has been done for any $m\leq5$, but the problem for $m\geq 6$ seems to be very difficult.)
+The key fact for the characterization is that every triangulation on a surface~$\surf$ with no $K_6$-minor is transformed into an irreducible triangulation with no $K_6$-minor by contracting edges.
+The complete lists of irreducible triangulations are known only for surfaces of Euler genus at most four, and so the characterizations are done only for those surfaces~\cite{kmn-kmtkb-08,mn-kmtcq-09,mnos-kmtns-10,mn-kmtns-12}.

-For a more detailed survey on results on irreducible triangulations, see Mohar and Thomassen~\cite[Sect.~5.4]{mt-gs-01}; for further applications, see the recent paper by Joret and Wood~\cite{jw-its-10} and references therein.
-Generalizations of the notion of irreducible triangulations, such as \emph{$k$-irreducible triangulations} ($k\ge3$), have also been studied~\cite{mn-kts-95,grs-its-96}.
+Irreducible triangulations can be used to generate all triangulations of a given surface~\cite{s-gt2m-91}.
+They are also a good tool to study diagonal flips on triangulations.
+Negami~\cite{n-dftss-99,n-dfts-94} used the fact that there are finitely many irreducible triangulations to prove that two triangulations of a surface with the same number of vertices are equivalent under diagonal flips, provided the number of vertices is greater than an integer depending only on the surface.
+For further applications, see the recent paper by Joret and Wood~\cite{jw-its-10} and references therein.